tsqlexperience/LearningGit/README.md

 Sample repository
 -----------------

-Te purpose of this repository is to experiment with git functionalities
+The purpose of this repository is to experiment with git functionalities